Perfect Your Spanish Pronunciation: 12 Problem Sounds and How to Fix Them

-The difference between “b” and “v” in English is obvious.
-In spoken Spanish, b and v are indistinguishable, and they both sound exactly like the English letter “b” in most situations.
+The difference between b and v in English is obvious, but in spoken Spanish, b and v both sound like b.

-To illustrate, try saying the English word “clomp.”
+Try saying the English word “clomp.”
 You likely made a very hard “c” sound and lingered on the “l.”
-The tongue sticks to the roof of the mouth, hangs out there and produces a strong, muddy-sounding “l.”
-This is typical of English, but not of Spanish.
+This sound is way rougher in English than in Spanish.

-Now let’s swap “clomp” for aclarar (to clarify) or claro (clear).
-Try pronouncing these words by reducing the entire cl sound to a half a second.
-Just half a second.
-Your tongue should only gently tap the roof of your mouth, and then you quick and gracefully lilt on to the following a.
+Now let’s try to say claro (clear).
+Try to reduce the entire cl sound to just half a second.
+Your tongue should only gently tap the roof of your mouth, and then you quickly and gracefully lilt on to the following a.

-The different with the Spanish hard c is that no air should leave your mouth due to its pronunciation.
+With the Spanish hard c, no air should leave your mouth.
 Test this out with the Spanish acomodar (to accomodate).
 This should be crisply pronounced, and no time should be spent lingering on the hard c.

 Try using this softer, lighter pronunciation of “d” for the Spanish word donar (to donate).
 Don’t let that tongue move around!
 Keep it towards your front teeth.

-When the Spanish letter g precedes u, a or a consonant, it’s a bit like the hard English “g” found in “grape” or “gorilla.”
-The only difference from this English letter “g” sound is, as with any Spanish consonants, the Spanish g is pronounced a bit softer.
+When the Spanish letter g precedes u, a or a consonant, it’s a bit like the hard English “g” found in “grape,” but a bit softer.

-When g precedes i or e, it’s a soft g and pronounced like the Spanish letter j.
+When g precedes i or e, it’s pronounced like the Spanish letter j.
 That means that the same breathy g sound is used in the words Japón (Japan), girasol (sunflower) and germinar (germinate).

 That means aguacate (avocado), guacamole and Guayaquil (Ecuadorian city) are all pronounced with a whua sound.

-So, I’m willing to bet that you already know about this letter being silent.
-It’s pretty basic stuff.
-However, this is commonly forgotten by learners when speaking Spanish.
-You hit certain words like almohada (pillow) or ahora (now) and it just doesn’t make sense not to pronounce it.
+In certain words like almohada (pillow) or ahora (now), it just doesn’t make sense not to pronounce it.
 But you still don’t pronounce it.

-Instead, the Spanish l is lovingly pronounced and often lingered on.
-To start with, it’s always pronounced like the sticky English “l” seen in the words “English,” “glob” and “love.”
-Your tongue should be pressing against the roof of your mouth to make these sounds, created a rich, hollow tone.
+The Spanish l is much more pronounced as you linger on it a bit longer than you would in English.
+Your tongue should be pressing against the roof of your mouth to make these sounds, creating a rich, hollow tone.

-That wacky ll letter is a whole different ball game.
-It’s also notorious for changing drastically across regions.
+The double ll is a whole different ball game.
 Generally, it’s pronounced like the English letter “y” in “yell.”
 So, the Spanish word pollo (chicken) sounds like poy-yoh.